jun-xiao-mainlinestem/2026base/doc/button_control.md

 *  If in test mode, press to scroll forward through auton menu

 ## Left
+*  Toggle tank or arcade drive mode if the button is pressed immediately after running the program
 *  If in test mode, press to scroll backward through auton menu

 ## Up